 Baten Kaitos is located in the constellation Cetus, the Whale.
 Cetus is one of the 48 Greek constellations, first listed by the astronomer Ptolemy of Alexandria in the 2nd century CE.
 Occupying an area of 1,231 square degrees, it is the fourth largest constellation in the sky, after Hydra, Virgo, and Ursa Major.
 Even though it is large, Cetus is not particularly conspicuous, with only two stars brighter than magnitude 3.00: the constellation’s luminary Diphda (Beta Ceti) and the slightly fainter Menkar (Alpha Ceti).

 Cetus is known for its variable stars Mira (Omicron Ceti), a pulsating red giant, and UV Ceti, a flare star and one of the nearest star systems to the Sun, as well as for Tau Ceti, one of the nearest solar twins (G-type main sequence stars) to Earth, which hosts five candidate planets.
+The constellation is also home to the most distant star discovered as of March 2022.
+Earendel (WHL0137-LS) has a comoving distance of 28 billion light-years.

 Other than the galaxies NGC 701, IC 1738, and NGC 681, bright deep sky objects in Cetus include the barred spiral galaxy Messier 77, also known as Cetus A, the magnitude 8 planetary nebula NGC 246, also known as the Cetus Ring or Skull Nebula, the spiral galaxies NGC 247, NGC 1042, NGC 1035, and NGC 1055, and the irregular dwarf galaxy IC 1613.